 Between 2015 and 2017 the winning authors were published in Kill Your Darlings.

-Sandra and her co-author Lindsay won the Life Time Achievement Award from the Australian Crime Writers Association in 2007, the year before she died in recognition for their contribution to true crime writing.
+Sandra and her co-author Lindsay won the Life Time Achievement Award from the ACWA in 2007, the year before Sandra died in recognition for their contribution to true crime writing.

 From 2019, the SD Harvey Short Crime Story Award has been generously hosted by the Kennedy Foundation.